-NESLi2 is our national initiative for licensing online journals on behalf of the higher and further education and research communities in the UK.
-NESLi2 was established in 2004 as a successor to earlier consortial initiatives that emerged with the arrival of online journals in the mid-1990s.
+We negotiate and license on a national level for licensing online journals on behalf of the higher and further education and research communities in the UK.
+Our journal agreements were established in 2004 as a successor to earlier consortial initiatives that emerged with the arrival of online journals in the mid-1990s.

-Content from 16 leading scholarly publishers is covered by our NESLi2 agreements which typically span 1-3 years in duration.
+Content from 16 leading scholarly publishers is covered by our journal agreements which typically span 1-3 years in duration.
 Over 7,000 online journals are available to authorised users.
-Financial savings on the content purchased, as a result of focused negotiations by our staff, amounted to £6 million in 2012 and we estimate that NESLi2 has saved the community over £50 million since its inception in 2004.
+Financial savings on the content purchased, as a result of focused negotiations by our staff, amounted to £6 million in 2012 and we estimate our negotiations have saved the community over £50 million since 2004.
 The content itself is made accessible directly from publishers’ web platforms.

-Our specialist team of negotiators manages all aspects of the NESLi2 offers, including our Helpdesk, who are always on hand to answer questions from member institutions.
+Our specialist team of negotiators manages all aspects of the Journal Agreement offers, including our Helpdesk, who are always on hand to answer questions from member institutions.

-Key benefits of the NESLi2 initiative are as follows:
+Key benefits of our journal negotiations and agreements are as follows:

 - a clearly defined list of publishers, based on feedback from the community, ensures that journal titles are selected in response to institutional demand